Gerfaut/ember-simple-auth/README.md

 ## Building

-To build Ember.SimpleAuth yourself you need to have Ruby (at least version 1.9.3) and the [bundler gem](http://bundler.io) installed.
+To build Ember.SimpleWsseAuth yourself you need to have Ruby (at least version 1.9.3) and the [bundler gem](http://bundler.io) installed.
 If you have that, building is as easy as running: